 Flex includes a Video section to enhance your pages.
 This section is ideal for storytelling, social proof, and demonstrating the value of your product and brand.

-The 'Video' section supports Youtube, Vimeo or HTML5 videos.
-It can be fullscreen, standard or half width, include a placeholder image, text area, overlays, advanced layout options and even custom CSS for further flexibility.
-Although there is limited browser support for autoplaying videos, the 'Video' section includes an option to enable autoplay if possible.
+The Video section supports Youtube, Vimeo, or HTML5 videos, can be fullscreen or standard width, include a placeholder image, text areas, and buttons.
+Although there is limited browser support for autoplaying videos, the Video section includes an option to enable autoplay if possible.

 Video Section Settings

-An 'aspect ratio' is the ratio of its width to its height.
-In the video section, there are two options for aspect ratio: 16:9 and 4:3.
+An aspect ratio is the ratio of its width to its height.
+In the video section, select one of two options for the Aspect ratio setting: 16:9 and 4:3.

-If you enable the 'autoplay on compatible devices' setting, your video will then play automatically - if possible.
-Nearly all of the major browsers have added some limitations on videos to prevent them from autoplaying.
+Enable the Autoplay setting for videos to play automatically.
+Most major browsers have added some limitations on videos to prevent them from auto-playing.
 Although autoplay can no longer be guaranteed, we have an article that provides some tips to help increase the likelihood for your videos.